Mike Baldwin (Coronation Street): Rivalry with Ken Barlow

-In 1986, Mike began dating Ken's daughter, Susan Barlow (Wendy Jane Walker) – who was many years his junior – and soon proposed to her.
-She accepted despite family reservations; when Ken found out about his daughter's relationship with Mike, he confronted him at the factory and punched Mike after telling him "I've had enough of your poisoning in my family - more than enough!!".
-Ken was further upset to hear about Susan's prospects of marrying Mike, but he reluctantly accepted this after Susan confronts her father about her decision.
+In 1986, Mike began dating Ken's daughter, Susan Barlow (Wendy Jane Walker)—who was many years his junior—and soon proposed to her.
+She accepted despite family reservations; when Ken found out about his daughter's relationship with Mike, he confronted him at the factory and punched Mike after telling him "I've had enough of your poisoning in my family—more than enough!!".
+Ken was further upset to hear about Susan's prospects of marrying Mike, but he reluctantly accepted this after Susan confronted her father about her decision.
 Mike eventually married Susan in May 1986, but their marriage steadily failed a year later due to the pair having a dispute about their plans for the future.
-On discovering that Susan was pregnant, Mike wanted her to become a stay-at-home wife and mother.
+After discovering that Susan was pregnant, Mike wanted her to become a stay-at-home mother.
 But Susan decided to have an abortion, and moved to Newcastle after Mike broke up with her in response to this.

+In a scene which aired in 1990, Mike punched Ken, knocking him over a table in the Rovers Return public house.
+Briggs has suggested that he and Roache became old hands at doing on-screen fistfights, and that both really enjoyed doing the stunts.
+According to Briggs, no choreographers were ever used.
+In 1998, one incident left Briggs with an injury after he fell backwards.
+Mike also meddled in Ken's subsequent relationships with the latter's old mistress Wendy Crozier (Roberta Kerr) and later with the former's old flame Maggie Redman (Jill Kerman) respectively.